Simhyeon/rif/README.md

 	* [ ] Discard: Discard change and only timestamp without affecting references.
 	* [ ] List: List .rif file contents into standard out descriptor
 	* [ ] Get as json: List but as json format
+* [ ] Create vs code extension to integrate rif to any other projects.